boardfish/dissertation/contents/1-literature-review.md

 This chapter uses relevant literature to discuss the nature of escape rooms' use of technology.
 The survey identifies factors such as reliability and inspirations such as asynchronous gameplay.
 These go on to form guidance for strong implementations of technology in escape rooms.
+The definition of escape rooms was covered in the introduction; this chapter explores them in further depth.

 ## Process